Frequently Asked Questions

 If you’ve been involved in an accident in California but live elsewhere, you need an attorney licensed to practice law in California.
 We have helped many people injured while traveling in the state.
 Managing your case from far away will not adversely affect your claim.

-We are able to represent clients in cases that occurred in California, Arizona, or Nevada.
+We are able to represent clients in cases that occurred in California, Arizona, Nevada, New Mexico and Washington.
 If your accident took place out of state with an out-of-state defendant, we may be able to represent you or help you find a licensed attorney.
 Call to learn about your rights and options moving forward.

 After an unexpected accident, it’s understandable that you need money as soon as possible to cover the expenses that come.
 There are several factors that could be delaying your settlement and it often takes time to get the best settlement possible.
 The right attorney will ensure that your claim gets the attention it needs.